spatters/spatters.github.io/docs/mma-matmul.md

 ### References
 [^1]: [GTC 2019 Programming Tensor Cores: Navtive Volta Tensor Cores With CUTLASS](https://developer.download.nvidia.com/video/gputechconf/gtc/2019/presentation/s9593-cutensor-high-performance-tensor-operations-in-cuda-v2.pdf)

 [^2]: Originally FLOPS stood for Floating point Operations Per Second.
-However In deep learning it is sometimes also used a measure of quantity i.e. to mean Floating point Operations.
+However In deep learning it is also used a measure of quantity i.e. to mean Floating point Operations.
 To prevent confusion I am using FLOP/s for rates and FLOP for quantities, as suggested [here](https://blog.heim.xyz/flop-for-quantity-flop-s-for-performance).

 [^3]: [GTC 2020 Developing CUDA Kernels to Push Tensor Cores to the Absolute Limite on NVIDIA A100](https://www.nvidia.com/en-us/on-demand/session/gtcsj20-s21745)